 Laura's Law is named after three women affected by domestic violence.
 They include Laura Aceves, a Eureka Springs woman who was killed by her ex-boyfriend in 2012, and her mother, Laura Ponce, who has since become an advocate for domestic violence victims.
 The bill and the name of “Laura’s Card” were also inspired by victims’ rights advocate and domestic violence survivor Laura Webb, who was nearly killed by her husband in 2012.

-The driving force behind the four laws listed below that passed this year (2015) were as a result of Arkansas lawmakers like Rep. Charlotte Douglas, R-Alma along with Bob Ballinger, R-Hindsville being motivated to create two of the laws in honor of the victims listed above.
+The driving force behind the four laws listed below, which was passed in 2015, were a result of Arkansas lawmakers like Rep. Charlotte Douglas, R-Alma and Bob Ballinger, R-Hindsville being motivated to create two of the laws in honor of the victims listed above.

 Act 876, by Ballinger and Douglas, allows for victimless prosecution of domestic-violence cases.
 The law gives prosecutors and law enforcement power to investigate and prosecute domestic violence crimes without requiring the victims to testify.

 The recently enacted "Laura's Law" requires Arkansas police officers responding to domestic violence incidents to ask victims a set of questions to evaluate their risk of being killed by abuse, such as whether the offender has ever used a weapon against the victim or controls most of the victim's daily activities.
 The assessment aims to help identify victims in severe danger needing intervention.
 Police will also present victims with a "Laura’s Card," a document listing their rights and contact information for local prosecutors and shelters.